aa0051320/Pages/_Diablo_IV/Perfect Aspect.md

 # Chest 2 - Legendary Aspect
 - Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill. x1
 - While enemies are affected by more Damage Over Time than their total Life, you deal x [60 - 80%] increased Burning damage to them. x1
-- Your casts of Charged Bolts have a [15.0 - 25.0%] chance to be attracted to enemies and and last 300% longer. x1

 # Chest 3 - Ancestral Legendary Aspect
 - Core or Mastery Skills cast at or above 100 Mana gain a [20.0 - 40.0%] increased Critical Strike Chance. x2